-- Make a poster /brochure/ advert incorporating some target language, to attract visitors to your town or another location.
+- Make a poster /brochure/ advert incorporating some target language (TL), to attract visitors to your school or town.

 - Ask pupils / parents, whose mother-tongue is not English, to teach other pupils a few words in their native language.

 - Language-taster sessions in a variety of languages.
 Don’t forget sign language!
 Ask teachers to take the register, pupils have a foreign name for the day and answer in a different language.

 - Serve special breakfasts / snacks / lunches in the canteen.
 Pupils make menus labelling food in another language and then order in that language.